viacoin/python-viacoinlib/README.md

 structures and protocol.
 The approach is low-level and "ground up", with a focus on providing tools to manipulate the internals of how Viacoin works.

-"The Swiss Army Knife of the Viacoin protocol." - Wladimir J. van der Laan
+"The Swiss Army Knife of the Viacoin protocol."

 ## Requirements